invisiblemask/invisiblemask/README.md

-### Hi there 👋, My name is Kelechi Okeke, and I'm a web developer with over 3 years of experience in building web applications.
-I'm proficient in JavaScript, React, Next, Node, and TypeScript.
+### Hi there 👋, I'm a software developer with 3 years of experience, specializing in front-end development using technologies such as JavaScript, React, Next.js, and TypeScript, as well as back-end development using Node.js.

-**Skills**
-**JavaScript**: I have a strong foundation in JavaScript, including ES6+ features, and can use it to create complex web applications.

-**React**: I'm experienced in building scalable and maintainable web applications using React.
-I can create components, manage state, handle lifecycle methods, and use React hooks effectively.

-**Next**: I've worked extensively with Next.js, building server-rendered applications, dynamic routing, and API routes.
-I'm familiar with features like static site generation, incremental static regeneration, and server-side rendering.

-**Node**: I'm skilled in building backend APIs using Node.js, Express, and other popular Node frameworks.
-I'm familiar with creating RESTful APIs, handling authentication, and integrating with databases like MongoDB.

-**TypeScript**: I've worked with TypeScript and understand its benefits, including static typing, code maintainability, and improved developer experience.

-If you're interested in working together or have any questions, feel free to reach out to me at [YOUR EMAIL] or connect with me on [YOUR LINKEDIN PROFILE].

-Thanks for stopping by!
+My passion for software development began with an early interest in creating interactive and dynamic web applications, which led me to specialize in front-end development.
+I enjoy working with modern web technologies and frameworks, and I strive to create intuitive and engaging user experiences.
+Over the past three years, I've had the opportunity to work on a variety of projects, ranging from small-scale web applications to large-scale enterprise solutions.
+Through these experiences, I've developed strong problem-solving skills, as well as a keen eye for detail and a dedication to writing clean, maintainable code.
+I'm always looking to learn and grow as a developer, and I'm excited to continue exploring new technologies and approaches to software development.
+If you're interested in collaborating or learning more about my work, please don't hesitate to get in touch!

 <!--
 **invisiblemask/invisiblemask** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.